-The California Judicial Council has identified Yolo County as one of the very highest needs jurisdictions for replacement court facilities.
-The existing historic courthouse has severe access and security shortcomings that cannot be readily corrected.
+The California Judicial Council identified Yolo County as one of the very highest needs jurisdictions for replacement court facilities.
+The existing historic courthouse, built in 1917, has severe access and security shortcomings that cannot be readily corrected.

 In 2009, the Administrative Office of the Courts solicited for architectural services for Yolo County Courthouse and the team of Fentress Architects and Dreyfuss & Blackford Architects was selected from over 45 other applicants.